William Dixon Housein-person Doors Open Peterborough

 William Dixon House

-William Dixon House was constructed in 1837 by one of six original families to settle in Smith Township.
-An early example of Georgian architecture, it is among the oldest and few remaining stone dwellings in Peterborough.
-Dixon used stone from his quarry and timber trimmed at his sawmill to construct his hilltop home, once encircled by an elegant two-storey veranda.
+William Dixon House, built in 1837 by one of Smith Township’s founding families, is an early Georgian stone dwelling — one of the oldest remaining in Peterborough.
+Dixon used stone from his quarry and timber from his sawmill to build this hilltop home, once wrapped in a two-storey veranda.
+No longer a family home, it is now a psychologist’s office.

 Contact info